 While it is thrilling to see the industry finally getting its due, it is also worrisome in light of a potential $1.5 trillion infrastructure proposal that is pending in Washington, D.C.
 While there are no provisions for worker training in the plan, some local government agencies have started their own initiatives.
 For example, the Department of Employment Services (DOES) in Washington, D.C. has opened an Infrastructure Academy to meet the need for skilled infrastructure professionals.

 For many Millennials who would like to forgo a four-year college degree, the good news is that some of these hot jobs require only a high school diploma, plus experience.
 Many construction companies do prefer a minimum of an associate’s or bachelor’s degree in a construction-related field or equivalent experience in construction.

 Even as job postings continue to rise, interest in construction-related job searches has been trending downward on Indeed.
 While many see it as a lukewarm interest in construction positions, it could also indicate that many employers are doing a better job at retaining top talent.
 By being proactive, they are keeping experienced workers from looking elsewhere for their next big job in construction.

-Are you planning to hire as you gear up for the busy summer season?
-Don’t miss our handy infographic on 5 Quick Tips for Hiring a Great Estimator.
-This provides a quick overview of how to assess talent—from weighing field experience to analytical skills.
-Check out the infographic.
+Are you planning to hire as you gear up for the busy season?
+Don’t miss our seven-step, handy guide on How to Hire a Great Estimator.
+This provides a quick overview of how to assess talent—from preparing your process to onboarding your estimator.
+Check out the guide.